Snaacky/thewiki/docs/guides/torrenting.md

 ### What Is Port Forwarding?

 - Your connection is assigned with a public "address" (IP address) by your ISP to your router.
 Your router will then assign a private (local) IP address to the devices that are connecting to it.
-On your devices, services which need to connect with another deivce over a network needs to have a "door" (port) opened (such as FTP on port 21, SSH & SFTP on port 22, HTTP on port 80, or HTTPS on port 443, etc.).
+On your devices, services which need to connect with another device over a network need to have a "door" (port) opened (such as FTP on port 21, SSH & SFTP on port 22, HTTP on port 80, or HTTPS on port 443, etc.).
 The IP address and the port number combination (for example - http://192.168.0.1:8080/, where "192.168.0.1" is your private IP address, and "8080" is the port number) can be used to access the service in question.

 - Similarly, your torrent client also needs to run on a port on your device's private IP address.
 However, for anyone on the internet to be able to "see" your torrent client through this port, it has to be forwarded/connected to the equivalent port on your public IP address.

-- Metamorphically, think of your torrent client like a laser pointer.
+- Metaphorically, think of your torrent client as a laser pointer.
 When it runs, it tries to shoot a beam of light (the connection) to another person, but is blocked by a "wall" - which is your router.
 If your router does not have an appropriate "hole" (port) prepared, nobody from the other side will be able to see the beam of light.

 ### How To Port Forward